mrocklin/blog/_posts/work/2019-09-12-interactive-hpc.md

 marriage of Dask and job schedulers.
 This post can be seen either as a how-to for users, or as a sales pitch to IT.

-In [a companion post](stay-on-hpc), we write to data science users and management, giving reasons why they should stay in HPC centers, rather than transition to the cloud.

 ### Software environments